 The F40A is the top end model from the new F-series, having 350W motor power, 30km/h max speed (though it’s being limited to 25km/h due to the regulations here in Australia), a max slope gradient of 20%, and a maximum range of 40km.

 With that powerful specifications, the F40A is the best of the bunch for long-distance travel and going uphill.

 The F-series are great looking electric scooters with a Black, Grey, and Orange theme.
 The F40A I have here looks really sturdy, far sturdier though somewhat larger and taller compared to the other two electric scooters I mentioned earlier.
 Sure, this sturdiness comes at a cost.

-The F40A weighs 15.8kg which is heavy if you fold and have to carry it up the stairs at the train station.
+The F40A weighs 15.8kg which is heavy if you have to carry it up the train station stairs.
 However, the weight contributes nicely to the sturdiness of the escooter when you ride it and reduces that wobbliness.

 The weight is also important for the F40A because it has a really nice, high torque.
 The escooter can definitely propel you forward in a fun way like flooring your feet on the pedal of a fast car.

 There are three riding modes to choose from that you can switch on the fly: Eco, Normal, and Sport.
 The modes can be cycled easily by double pressing the main button which also serves as as the power button.
 Normal mode gives you the best of both worlds (performance and battery life) but I’ve been riding on Sport mode – just because I can, but you’ll need it when going up a steep road.